Tin Machine II: Release and promotion

-Tin Machine supported the album with a seven-month tour called the It's My Life Tour, which started in October 1991 and concluded in February 1992.
+Tin Machine supported the album with the seven-month It's My Life Tour, which started in October 1991 and concluded in February 1992.
 They recorded one show for fans on 1 September 1991 at the Los Angeles airport which was taped for broadcast in the US as part of the ABC In Concert series, aired on 6 September.
 The setlist for the tour included most of Tin Machine and all of Tin Machine II, with covers including the Pixies' "Debaser" (1989), Neil Young's "I've Been Waiting for You" (1968) and the Moody Blues' "Go Now" (1964).
 Reviews for the shows were mixed, with some complaining over the lack of Bowie's older hits.
 Following the release of the live album Tin Machine Live: Oy Vey, Baby in 1992, Tin Machine disbanded.
 Bowie married supermodel Iman in 1992 and resumed his solo career with Black Tie White Noise (1993); Gabrels remained his collaborator for the rest of the decade.